qingwei91/qingwei91.github.io/drafts/mistakes.md

 2. implication, what are the side-effects that's gonna happen
 3. Have you tested the side-effectful code?

-### Comm related: I failed to stay cool when I am in tricky situation
+### Comm related: I need to stay cool when I am in tricky situation

 Reason 1: I am too eager to prove myself, and this often backfire